Gunman opens fire in Austrian school, killing 10 and throwing country into shock

 Ursula von der Leyen, the president of the European Commission, said: “It is difficult to bear when schools become places of death and violence.”

-Several vigils for the victims are taking place on Tuesday evening in Graz, including one coordinated by local youth organizations.
+Several vigils for the victims took place Tuesday evening in Graz, including one coordinated by local youth organizations.
 Hundreds gathered in Graz’s central square, but despite the large crowd of mourners, the Hauptplatz was nearly silent.

-“I keep thinking about the image of the families, friends and relatives who will never find an answer or explanation – and that’s just tragic,” the Mayor of Graz Elke Kahr told CNN on Tuesday night.
+“I keep thinking about the image of the families, friends and relatives who will never find an answer or explanation – and that’s just tragic,” Graz Mayor Elke Kahr told CNN on Tuesday night.

-Asked by CNN’s Fred Pleitgen about whether the suspected attacker had left a note, Kahr said, “I only know that the perpetrator, who killed himself, called his mother or father.
-He told them that he had committed a serious offense.
-I don’t know any more than that.
-I can’t say whether there was a farewell letter.”
+“I am very upset that we now have situations in Austria that are so violent, so aggressive,” Eva Buchhalter-heuss, a Graz resident told Reuters after attending a memorial service at St. Vinzenz Church.

+“It was terrible for me because I also have five children and one of my daughters also went to this school,” Doriz Prato, another Graz resident, told Reuters.
+“I can’t even imagine what these parents are going through now.”

 On Wednesday morning, at 10 a.m. local time (4 a.m.
-Eastern) there will be a national minute of silence, timed 24 hours after police received the first calls about shots being fired.
+Eastern) a national minute of silence was observed, timed 24 hours after police received the first calls about shots being fired.

 Gun violence is rare in Austria, along with most central European countries.
 The country’s rate of firearm homicides was just 0.1 per 100,000 people in 2021, according to the Institute for Health Metrics and Evaluation, compared to 4.5 per 100,000 people in the United States.